BlogFunnel optimizationAttraction marketing: How to become a brand customers can’t resist

 Once you’ve engaged a new website visitor and converted them to an email subscriber, don’t lose their attention.

-Make sure your emails follow best practices for preview text, providing subscribers will all the information they need to make that click.
+Make sure your emails follow best practices for preview text, providing subscribers with all the information they need to make that click.
 If your emails aren’t read because they land in the spam folder, follow these tips to understand how to prevent your emails from reaching the spam.

 VP of Marketing @Ongage